veracui0704/chatbot-project/README.md

 ChatBot trained with movie subtitles for self-learning and practices.

 The the model flow mainly follows the user **Currie32** with several modifications(__combination with API and html__).
 Please refer to [his Github work](https://github.com/Currie32/Chatbot-from-Movie-Dialogue/blob/master/Chatbot_Attention.ipynb) with for your detailed information.

+RNN and LSTM are used in the program to perform seq2seq modelling with attention(many inputs-many outputs) and avoid long-term memory problem.

 ## Getting Started

 The following simple instructions will give you some basic introduction to this project which you could download and try on your computer for studying and testing purposes.
+You may have a look at the list of documents below and their purposes.

+- data.zip: data used, please download and unzip it into a folder "data"
+- chatbot.py: main program
+- app.py + template/chatbothtml.html: try to use html and flask to call python by clicking on a button
+- server.py: try to call program by API

 ### Dependencies
 1. For chatbot.py: